 We do pay borrowing fees to other libraries, and we also charge those libraries.
 However, we pay careful attention to costs by obtaining as much material as possible from libraries that don't charge us.

+We have borrowed from libraries all over the world.
 We borrow from large libraries, small libraries, public libraries, university and college libraries, research libraries, medical libraries, historical societies, art museums, theological libraries, music conservatories, state libraries, archives, presidential libraries, overseas libraries.
 For example: